tkhq/qos/docs/GUIDE.md

 ### 6.5 Member 2: Post Share (Triggers Reconstruction)

 **What this does**: Posts the second share, meeting the K=2 threshold.
 The enclave now has 2 decrypted shares, so it runs Shamir reconstruction to recover the original master seed.
-It verifies the reconstructed quorum key matches the public key in the manifest, writes the key to `/qos.quorum.key`, rotates the ephemeral key for security, and **launches your pivot binary**.
+It verifies the reconstructed quorum key matches the public key in the manifest, rotates `/qos.ephemeral.key` to the PCR17-committed live key, writes the quorum key to `/qos.quorum.key`, and **launches your pivot binary**.
 The enclave transitions to QuorumKeyProvisioned state.

 ```bash
 qos_client post-share \